awsdocs/aws-elemental-medialive-user-guide/doc_source/complex-scenario-create-trusted-entity-role-step3.md

-# Step 3: Create Roles<a name="complex-scenario-create-trusted-entity-role-step3"></a>
+# Step 3: Create roles<a name="complex-scenario-create-trusted-entity-role-step3"></a>

 Any person who is an administrator can perform the procedure to create a role and attach policies to the role\.

-In [Step 1: Determine the Access Requirements](complex-scenario-create-trusted-entity-role-step1.md), someone in your organization identified the roles that you need to create\.
+In [Step 1: Determine the access requirements](complex-scenario-create-trusted-entity-role-step1.md), someone in your organization identified the roles that you need to create\.
 Create those roles now using IAM\.

 **To create a role and attach a policy to it**